00Fjongl/Fish7/README.md

 ### Using the menus
 ##### What do the buttons do?
 The **Begin** button creates a new tab using information from the rest of the text boxes.
 Hold CTRL while clicking to create tabs more quickly.
 Holding Shift while clicking on it will also create a new tab.
-However, it will visit the URLs in the order they are listed, execute any bookmarklets on the menu, and end after visiting all URLs in the list.
+However, it will only visit the URLs in the order they are listed, execute any bookmarklets on the menu, and end after visiting all URLs in the list.

 The **Terminate** button closes all of the tabs created by the file.
 This only works if the user did not hold Shift upon beginning.